 Hello there.

-The other day I gotta not so nice email.
+The other day I gotta a not-so-nice email.
 Well, I shouldn't say not so nice.
 I should declare an email from someone who disagreed with me about my last post.
 Someone who was really defending their despair, and that is okay because that is what we, as humans, do.

 It is normal to defend unhappiness, grief, and/or feeling horrible, but when you want to feel better, and when you want to lighten the load on yourself, you can tell another story.
 That's all I was saying.

-Reasonings either harm or heal.
-Positive ideas help and negative thinking hurts.
+Reasoning either harm or heal.
+Positive ideas help, and negative thinking hurts.

-When people are angry, anxious, or depressed, they may be unaware of having thoughts that make them mad, nervous, or sad because some people may be unmindful of what they are thinking.
+When people are angry, anxious, or depressed, they may be unaware of the thoughts that make them mad, nervous, or sad because they are not aware of what they are thinking.

-I know this is true because after I speak to someone and explore the mood of the mind, while negative emotions are being experienced, we discover what is really going on in their life.
+I know this is true because after I speak to someone and explore their mood, we discover what is really going on in their life when they are experiencing negative emotions.
 The conclusion always points to thoughts creating feelings.

 An example of this is anxiety attacks.
 When someone has an anxiety attack, and I am speaking to them, calming them down, they often believe that they do not have any anxiety.
 They will say, "But I am not anxious about anything."
-After exploring, we always discover their doubt, fear, and worry.
+After exploring, we always discover their doubt, fears, and worries.

-I talk about meditation and quieting the mind because we can relax and be more in tune with our thoughts.
+I talk about meditation and quieting the mind because it helps us relax and be more in tune with our thoughts.
 When we quiet our minds, we can be aware of our focus.
-When we are more aware of our focus we are able to discover the mood of our mind.
+When we are more aware of our focus, we can discover the mood of our mind.

-If our mood is based on what we don't want we are in a state of fear and possibly misery.
-This is the negative contemplations I am talking about.
-This can be a great discovery so we may change our contemplation to what we want, which creates faith, hope, and happiness.
+If our mood is based on what we don't want, we are in a state of fear and possibly misery.
+These are the negative contemplations I am talking about.
+This can be a great discovery, so we may shift our contemplation to what we want, which can create faith, hope, and happiness.
 This is the positive consideration.

 So, your story, is it hurting you or helping you?
 That is the question.